deadlydog/AHKCommandPicker/docs/UsingCommandsWithParameters.md

 ## Next Steps

-Proceed to the [Adding Multiple Commands At Once][AddingMultipleCommandsAtOncePage] page.
+Proceed to the [Adding Multiple Commands At Once][AddingMultipleCommandsAtOncePage] page, or return to [the table of contents][DocumentationTableOfContents].

 <!-- Links -->
 [AddingMultipleCommandsAtOncePage]: AddingMultipleCommandsAtOnce.md
+[DocumentationTableOfContents]: DocumentationHomePage.md
 [UsingPresetParametersImage]: Images/UsingPresetParameters.png